 Later, it was deemed this sport was cruel and banned.
 As a result, terrier blood was introduced, and the dogs were used to kill rats for sport.

 Later the dogs were used to fight one another.

 It was important that the handlers could enter the ring and remove their dog at any point.
-So, dogs were showed aggression toward humans were culled.
+So, dogs who showed aggression toward humans were culled.

 When Pitbulls came to America, they were embraced as a working and companion dog, enjoying a period in which they were known as the “All American Dog”.

-Sadly, the rise of underground dog fighting in America in the 1980’s gave rise to unscrupulous breeders who bred dogs for fighting and intimidating unwanted visitors to their establishments.
+Sadly, the rise of underground dog fighting in America in the 1980’s gave rise to unscrupulous breeders.
+They bred dogs for fighting and intimidating unwanted visitors to their establishments.

 While the Pitbull itself is a controversial breed, mixing breeds is also a hotly debated subject.

 Fans of purebred dogs are concerned with keeping a breed’s traits consistent and argue that the rise of mixed breeds results in dogs that are unpredictable, both in temperament and in health.

 Sadly, the demand for some mixed breeds has given rise to puppy mills or farms which are dens of neglect and cruelty, based on the demand for ‘designer dogs’ without thinking about the animal’s health and wellbeing.

 Those who advocate mixed breeds feel that the adherence to breed standards can lead to inbred dogs that suffer terrible health and conformational issues such as brachycephaly, elongated backs, shortened limbs, enlarged heads and tiny bodies.